-Typically characterized by abrupt cessation of activity and responsiveness, lasting between 5 to 10 seconds, with minimal associated movements, staring episodes, and no aura/postictal state.
+Typically characterized by abrupt cessation of activity and responsiveness, lasting between 5 to 10 seconds, with minimal associated movements and no aura/postictal state.
 Typical absence seizures may be precipitated by hyperventilation and photic stimulation.
 EEG is the definitive test.
 Most typical absence seizures are medically responsive, and childhood absence epilepsy (CAE) tends to remit by adulthood.
-Typical absence seizures in CAE, juvenile absence epilepsy, and juvenile myoclonic epilepsy are treated with anticonvulsants.
-Atypical absence seizures have a less distinct begninning and end, and are not usually precipitated by hyperventilation.
-Atypical abscence seizures tend to be medically refractory and associated with cognitive impairment.
+Atypical absence seizures have a less distinct beginning and end, and are not usually precipitated by hyperventilation.
+Atypical absence seizures tend to be medically refractory and associated with intellectual disability.

 Focal (partial) seizures are the electrical and clinical manifestations of seizures that arise from one portion of the brain.
 They may occur in the context of an underlying structural brain abnormality, or may be idiopathic.
 The EEG typically indicates a localized discharge over the area of onset, or regions beyond the initial onset as the abnormal electrical activity propagates.
 The temporal lobe is the most common area of onset for focal seizures, but they may arise from any lobe.
 Consciousness is preserved in focal aware seizures, whereas focal impaired awareness seizures feature memory loss for the duration of the clinical event or impaired responsiveness at the time of the event.
 Focal seizures may evolve into bilateral tonic-clonic seizures.

 Syncope is a sudden and transient loss of consciousness that is associated with a loss of postural tone, and resolves spontaneously and completely without intervention.
 Differentiating between syncope and epileptic seizures can sometimes be challenging.
 Twitching and jerking are often seen with vasovagal or cardiac syncope, which can be differentiated from rhythmic jerking of all the limbs in tonic-clonic seizures.
 Loss of bowel and bladder control, commonly seen with seizures, is rare during syncope.
-Postictal confusion is one of the key differentiating factors for seizures.
 The presence of an aura and unconsciousness for >5 minutes is more typical of a seizure.